BD4L/Breaches/README.md

 ## Overview

-This project aggregates data related to data breaches, security incidents, and cybersecurity vulnerabilities from a wide array of sources.
-These sources include government portals (like SEC EDGAR and State Attorney General websites), cybersecurity news RSS feeds, direct API integrations (e.g., HIBP, NVD, CISA KEV), company investor relations pages, and custom scraping solutions (like using Apify for specific state data).
+This project aggregates data related to data breaches and security incidents from a wide array of sources.
+These sources include government portals (like SEC EDGAR and State Attorney General websites), cybersecurity news RSS feeds, direct API integrations (e.g., HIBP, CISA KEV), company investor relations pages, and custom scraping solutions (like using Apify for specific state data).

 The collected data is standardized and stored in a Supabase PostgreSQL database.
 A simple, read-only web interface, hosted via GitHub Pages, provides a dashboard to view the aggregated breach information.
 The entire data collection process is automated using GitHub Actions, which run the scraper scripts daily.